-Available-for-sale financial assets include equity and debt securities.
-Equity investments classified as available-for sale are those, which are neither classified as held for trading nor designated at fair value through profit or loss.
-Debt securities in this category are those which are intended to be held for an indefinite period of time and which may be sold in response to needs for liquidity or in response to changes in the market conditions.
+Available-for-sale financial assets include equity securities.
+Equity investments classified as available-for sale are those which are neither classified as held for trading nor designated at fair value through profit or loss.

 After initial recognition, available-for-sale financial assets are subsequently measured at fair value.
 Any gains or losses from changes in fair value of the financial assets are recognised in other comprehensive income, except that impairment losses, foreign exchange gains and losses on monetary instruments and interest calculated using the effective interest method are recognised in profit or loss.
 The cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to profit or loss as a reclassification adjustment when the financial asset is derecognised.